Expand All

 • Write and save a Ruby program into a file

-• Start and connect to the RailsBridge virtual machine
+• Start and connect to the RailsBridge virtual machine, if you are using it for the workshop

 • Run Ruby code saved in a file